ohbendy/Myanmar-font-resources/UTN11 addenda.md

 # Additional languages #
 (updated 13 October 2023)

+**Jingpho (ဈိာင်ဖေါစ်) ISO kac** [Jingpho](https://en.wikipedia.org/wiki/Jingpho_language) or Kachin has a Latin orthography and a Burmese orthography, which seems to require no special extra characters.

+**Khami (ခမိဖတ်စာ) ISO cnk/cek**

+[Khami or Khumi](https://en.wikipedia.org/wiki/Khumi_language) is a language of Western Burma and Eastern Bangladesh.
+It uses an orthography based on Burmese, with the addition of three consonants and a tonemark.
+![Khumi consonants](https://github.com/ohbendy/Myanmar-font-resources/assets/12471463/90c5f98e-cdcb-43dc-a8d6-7e32249eafcc)

 **Letalanyah (ပဂညံ/လေလ်တလဒ်ညသ်)**

 Letalanyah is an orthography for S'gaw Karen used by Buddhist communities (in contrast to the S'gaw orthography listed in UTN11 which is the Christian S'gaw).
 Letalanyah is based on the Burmese alphabet but uses five extra (unencoded) letters to represent sounds that don't occur in Burmese, and also the medial La (u+1060).
 See [Kato (2023) "Letalanyah: A Buddhist writing system of S'gaw Karen"](http://user.keio.ac.jp/~kato/Letalanyah.pdf)

-**Khami (ခမိဖတ်စာ) ISO cnk/cek**

-[Khami or Khumi](https://en.wikipedia.org/wiki/Khumi_language) is a language of Western Burma and Eastern Bangladesh.
-It uses an orthography based on Burmese, with the addition of three consonants and a tonemark.
-![Khumi consonants](https://github.com/ohbendy/Myanmar-font-resources/assets/12471463/90c5f98e-cdcb-43dc-a8d6-7e32249eafcc)

 **Taung You (တောင်ရိုး)**